RediSearch/RediSearch/docs/commands/ft.search.md

 - **SORTBY {attribute} [ASC|DESC]**: If specified, the results are ordered by the value of this attribute.
 This applies to both text and numeric attributes.
 Attributes needed for **SORTBY** should be declared as **SORTABLE** in the index, in order to be available with very low latency (notice this adds memory overhead)

 - **LIMIT first num**: Limit the results to the offset and number of results given.
   Note that the offset is zero-indexed.
 The default is 0 10, which returns 10 items starting from the first result.
+  If a result key expires during the query, its content will be a null-array.

 {{% alert title="Tip" color="info" %}}
 `LIMIT 0 0` can be used to count the number of documents in the result set without actually returning them.